 Use Form 8888 if you want us to directly deposit your tax refund to either two or three of your accounts at a bank or other financial institution (such as a mutual fund, brokerage firm, or credit union) in the United States.
 If you file Form 8888, you cannot choose to get any part of your refund as a check.
-You cannot request a deposit of your refund to an account that is not in your name (such as vour tax preparer's own account).
-An account can be a checking, savings, or other account such as an individual retirement arrangement (IRA) (see page 2 for more information on IRAs), health savings account (HSA), Archer MSA.
-Coverdell education savings account (ESA), or TreasuryDirect online account.
+You cannot request a deposit of your refund to an account that is not in your name (such as your tax preparer's own account).
+An account can be a checking, savings, or other account such as an individual retirement arrangement (IRA), health savings account (HSA), Archer MSA, Coverdell education savings account (ESA), or TreasuryDirect® online account.
+Form 8888 can also be used to buy up to \$5,000 in U.S. Series I Savings Bonds.
 You cannot have your refund deposited into more than one account if you file Form 8379, Injured Spouse Allocation.